|Nutritional Guidelines (per serving)|

 Just make sure that you boil the sugar, butter, and water mixture until the sugar is dissolved.
 This won't take very long.
 To check, take a small amount of the mixture on a large spoon and tilt it in the light.
 If you don't see any sugar crystals, they have dissolved.

 The frosting is so simple, too; just chocolate chips and peanut butter melt into the best topping.
 Yum.
-You will make these brownies over and over again, because they are simply the best ever.
+You will make these brownies over and over again because they are simply the best ever.
 Enjoy them on their own; make them for a bake sale, or add them to a holiday cookie tray.
+If you're looking to make a small batch, check out this brownie recipe for one or two people.

-Spray a 13" x 9" pan with nonstick baking spray containing flour and set aside.
+Spray a 13" x 9" pan with a nonstick baking spray containing flour and set aside.

 In a large saucepan, combine the sugar, brown sugar, 2/3 cup butter, and water.